Low-Earth Satellite Orbit Determination Using Deep Convolutional Networks with Satellite Imagery: Methods

 \subsubsection{Kalman filter for orbit determination}

-\paragraph{Extended Kalman filtering and current techniques for orbit determination} Current approaches to the determination of satellite orbits generally use extended Kalman filtering, which is one of the most widely used estimators for nonlinear problems like orbit determination \cite{EKF}.
-The extended Kalman filter differs from the standard Kalman filter is that it first linearizes the problem at hand and then applies the linear Kalman filter to the resulting linear system \cite{EKF}.
+\paragraph{Extended Kalman filtering: current techniques for orbit determination} Current approaches to the determination of satellite orbits generally use extended Kalman filtering, which is one of the most widely used estimators for nonlinear problems like orbit determination \cite{EKF}.
+The extended Kalman filter differs from the standard Kalman filter in that it first linearizes the problem at hand and then applies the linear Kalman filter to the resulting linear system \cite{EKF}.
 The extended Kalman filter constitutes a state-of-the-art estimation algorithm for orbit determination \cite{KFgoldstandard}, or, more specifically, for predicting the future state vector of a satellite.
 In this context, continuous measurements are taken by GPS units, and so the extended Kalman filter's estimations are repeatedly refined.
 In other words, at every time step, the satellite position must be used to recalculate the state matrix and state transition matrix.
 Note that this algorithm is implemented in the discrete time domain.
 We let $x_{t} = f(x_{t-1}, u_{t}) + w_{t}$ and $z_{t} = h(x_{t}) + v_{t},$ where $u_{t}$ is the control vector, $w_{t} \sim \mathcal{N}(0,Q_{t})$ and $v_{t}\sim \mathcal{N}(0,Q_{t})$ are the process and observation noises, both of which are assumed to be zero-mean multivariate Gaussian with covariance matrices $Q_{t}$ and $R_{t}$, $f$ is used to compute the predicted state from the previous estimate, and $h$ is used to compute the predicted measurement from the predicted state.
 In practice, $f$ and $h$ cannot be applied directly to the covariance, and the Jacobian must be used instead.
-The algorithm is shown as Algorithm~\ref{alg1}.
+The algorithm is shown as Algorithm~\ref{alg:alg1}.